survivejs/webpack-book/manuscript/optimizing_build/04_adding_hashes_to_filenames.md

 ...
 ```

-As you can see in the build output, the difference is negligible.
+As you can see in the build output, the difference is negligible:

 ```bash
 Hash: c6097a798690e8355b47